 Table of Contents

 Missed Security Patches

 This issue arises if you are unable to properly manage network firewall software.
 Just like any other software program, firewalls can also have vulnerabilities that attackers try to exploit.
-When a firewall vendor discovers a vulnerability, they try to fix them and roll out patches to fix the problem as fast as possible.
+When a firewall vendor discovers a vulnerability, they try to fix them and roll out patches after a secure code review.
 However, a firewall does not automatically get patched with the release of new patches.
 You may have to apply it to your firewall software.
 Until then, the vulnerability still exists and a hacker could exploit it any time.